President Donald Trump declared war on drugs today.

 A difficult crisis to solve

-More than 33,000 people in the United States die every year from opioid-related causes.
+More than in the United States die every year from opioid-related causes.

 In addition, nearly half of all opioid overdose deaths involve a prescription opioid, according to the Centers for Disease Control and Prevention (CDC).